bitfocus/companion-module-generic-snmp/companion/HELP.md

 ## Feedbacks

 - OID value
-  - May be updated based on connection poll
+  - Optional update based on connection poll
   - Always updated via SNMP Trap
-  - OctetString optionally converted to DisplayString
+  - `OctetString` may be converted to `DisplayString`
-  - Numeric values may be divied by the `Scaling Divisor` field to achieved fixed precision decimal values
+  - Numeric values may be divided by the `Scaling Divisor` field to achieved fixed precision decimal values
-  - As a value feedback, it can be accessed in the `Local Variables` tab
+  - `Counter64` OIDs returned as strings
-  - Known OIDs feedback presents a dropdown of already cached VarBind OIDs
+  - `Opaque` OIDs returned as `base64` strings